wacaine/documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

    /*.env
    bin
    ```

+   e) Make sure your scene is at the root of the repo.
+Scenes found in a subfolder will not work.

 4. Use the Heroku CLI to log into your Heroku account with `heroku login`.
 This opens a browser window to provide your user and password.